-Rachel Ann Malcolm made her Scotland Women debut as a replacement in the first Women's Rugby World Cup Qualifier against Spain at Scotstoun Stadium in November 2016.
+Dr Rachel Ann Malcolm made her Scotland debut as a replacement in the first Women's Rugby World Cup Qualifier against Spain at Scotstoun Stadium in November 2016.

-She started in the Women’s Six Nations opener against Ireland at Broadwood Stadium in 2017, but sustained and injury that sidelined her for the rest of the campaign.
+She started in the Women’s Six Nations opener against Ireland at Broadwood Stadium in 2017 but sustained an injury that sidelined her for the rest of the campaign.

 Malcolm’s older brother Donald is a former Scotland U19 international representative.
-Her younger brother James has also represented Scotland at U18 and U20 level, and is now signed with Glasgow Warriors.
+Her younger brother James has also represented Scotland at U18 and U20 level, and is now signed with Seattle Seawolves.

 Outside of rugby, Malcolm has represented Scotland at U17, U18 and U21 hockey.

 Rachel is a host on the Official Scottish Rugby Podcast and Powering Conversation with SP Energy Networks.

 Date of birth: 23/05/91

 Scotland Debut: November 2016

 Place of birth: Glasgow

 Italy, Ireland, Wales, South Africa, South Africa , Wales, Japan